Keto Dinner Rolls

 Check out these other resources to read more about the Fathead movie and learn more about the increasing prevalence of gluten sensitivities:

-Q: Can I use coconut flour instead of almond flour?
+Q: Can I use coconut flour instead of almond flour in this low-carb bread?

 A: No, coconut flour requires more moisture than almond flour, but I do have a recipe for a keto focaccia that uses coconut flour.